worakritsoo/svelte-ionic/README.md

 Copy of sourcecode on iOS does not seem to work.

 ## Pane a bit buggy
-Pane seems to work initially, but then crashes.
+Pane seems to work initially, but then crashes and shows lots of weird UI.

 # Remarks while working on Ionic - Svelte integration